UAE intercepts Houthi missile attack as Israeli president visits | Headlines

 UAE intercepts Houthi missile attack as Israeli president visits

-The United Arab Emirates said on Monday it had intercepted a ballistic missile fired by Yemen's Iran-aligned Houthi movement as the UAE hosted Israel's President Isaac Herzog in a first such visit.
-Washington condemned the assault, the third on U.S.-allied UAE within the last two weeks, including a deadly strike on the capital Abu Dhabi on Jan.
-17, in an escalation of the Yemen war between the Houthis and a Saudi-led coalition.
+The United Arab Emirates said on Monday it had intercepted a ballistic missile fired by Yemen's Iran-aligned Houthi movement as the UAE hosted Israel's President Isaac Herzog in his first official visit to the Gulf business and tourism hub.

 - Country: